Residual Analyzers

 Key Benefits

-• Wide range of disinfectant sensors available to meet application needs
+• A wide range of disinfectant sensors are available to meet application needs.

-• High range chlorine analyzer.
-Can be used for applications requiring a very high range of residual measurement
+• We also have high-range chlorine analyzers.
+They can be used for applications requiring a very high range of residual measurement

 • Reagentless chlorine analyzer